ABOUT OCHRE PRINT STUDIO

 A wide range of papers are available to purchase from our shop at very reasonable prices.
 We have papers suitable for all intaglio and relief processes, from Somerset Satin to Fabriano Rosaspina and Sunome Senaka,

 The Tuesday Evening Open Access Etching Club (currently unavailable due to Covid-19)

 We appreciate that reinforcing skills learned on our etching courses in a supportive environment improves confidence and independent printmaking within our community of printmakers.

-If you are an Ochre Print Studio member, after attending a course you will be able to continue using our etching facilities during our Open Access sessions (currently only on Tuesdays).
-On many Tuesday evenings, an etching technician, Mai Osawa or Sarah Cliff, will be on duty during The Tuesday Evening Open Access Etching Club from 6pm to 9pm.
+If you are an Ochre Print Studio member, after attending a course you will be able to continue using our etching facilities during our Open Access sessions.
+On many Tuesday evenings and Saturday mornings, an etching technician, Mai Osawa or Sarah Cliff, will be on duty during the session.
 Please enquire whether they are on duty before booking.

 For details on becoming an Ochre Print Studio Member (£36/year) and booking Open Access sessions (£20/session plus materials), please click here.

 The studio has acquired ACE (Arts Council England) funding to set up a digital print facility.
 We now have a wide format printer and we are working towards piloting a service providing ‘positives’ for screenprinting on tracing paper and large format colour prints for posters etc. Please telephone or email us in advance if you wish to use this facility.